 - Payment: by cheque or cash at the beginning of each session, or via bank transfer prior the session.

-Jenny is available on Monday afternoons and Thursday mornings.
+Jenny is available at Brighter Spaces on Monday afternoons and Thursday mornings.